clairedavid/ml_in_hep/_sources/week1/class_algs_biasV.md

 Error of accepting the null hypothesis (signal not seen as signal) when the alternative hypothesis is actually true.
 ````

 The type I error leads to signal samples not pure, as contaminated with background.
 But a type II error's is a miss on a possible discovery!
-Or in medical diagnosis, stating "you are not ill" to a sick patient.
+Or in medical diagnosis, it can be equivalent to state "you are not ill" to a sick patient.
+Type II errors are in some cases and contexts much worse than type I errors.

 ## Performance measures